nsteenholdt/CultData_ExamProject/README.md

 This is a repository that will contain our exam project, which consists of a script that can visualise some of your Netflix activity.

 The script is in RMarkdown format and should be able to run, so long as you clone the entire repository yourself.
-You can choose to use the .csv file that is provided in this repository, which consists of my (Nanna) own viewing history, and therefore you do not need to have a Netflix account to run this script.
+You can choose to use the .csv file that is provided in this repository, which consists of my (Nanna's) own viewing history, and therefore you do not need to have a Netflix account to run this script.

 However, if you are interested in visualising your own data from your own Netflix account, do the following: